AKROGIS/AnimalMovement/Documentation/UserGuide.rst

 they have allocated Argos ID numbers to you.
 Furthermore you will need the Program number, username, and password that they provide.

-An **Argos Platform** is a unique Argos ID cooresponding to the hardware installed on a animal tracking collar.
+An **Argos Platform** is a unique Argos ID corresponding to the hardware installed on a animal tracking collar.
 An Argos Platform may be re-used on different collars, but will only be on one collar at a time.
 A refurbished collar may be given a new Argos ID.
 Once again, a collar can only have zero or one single Argos Platform at a given point in time.
-The Argos Platform is often refered to as the Argos Id of a collar.
+The Argos Platform is often referred to as the Argos Id of a collar.
 Argos Platforms are organized into an Argos Project.
 A project investigator is given a username and password to manage the Argos Program on the Argos website (https://argos-system.clsamerica.com).